aristotelisballas/listen2yourheart/README.md

 `./src/augmentations/augmentations.py`

-By creating the appropriate python class, one can develop novel (or known augmentations which were not implemented) transformations and apply them during SSL pretraining.
+By creating the appropriate python class, one can develop novel (or known augmentations which have not yet been implemented) transformations and apply them during SSL pretraining.

 Once developed, the `_create_augmentors` function in